mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Make photons on flat spot but not sipm escapes, not reflecting
 - [ ] Fix the SiPM size and change coverage fraction from just smaller than SiPM to just bigger than SiPM
 - [ ] ITL data change start time to be -40 ns not -20
+- [ ] Ask Tanya for list of things to send her
+- [ ] Unfolding etc
+- [ ] SAIP proceedings: read tanya's paper from cyclotrons conference
+- [ ] Use AmBe 4.4 to calibrate
+- [ ] Also try 20-30
 - [ ] SAIP will be the current simulations and a good plan for how to get up to 100 MeV (use iThemba)
 - [ ] Check 0 degree spectrum to see if it is right
+- [ ] Comrie 2015 describes iThemba experimental setup well
+- [ ] Include the peak in unfolded spectra
 - [ ] Find the optimal coverage fraction of the SiPM and flat spot, for 12.5 mm and 25 mm and 50 mm
 - [ ] [[SAIP 2026]]
 - [ ] [[Send to tanya response functions, selection of calibrated light output spectra (Li, C, boxcar)]]